What Is ISO 45001 Certified? A Practical Guide for Businesses

 • Improve safety performance over time

-It replaced OHSAS 18001 and follows the same high-level structure used in ISO 9001 and ISO 14001, making integration easier for organizations with multiple certifications.
+ISO 45001 follows the same high-level structure used in ISO 9001 and ISO 14001, which makes integration into broader management systems more efficient.

 What Does ISO 45001 Certification Actually Cover?

-An ISO 45001 certified organization must demonstrate control over:
+An ISO 45001 certified organization must demonstrate effective implementation across several core areas.

 • Top management accountability